Exclusive: The Education Department says it will fix its $1.8 billion FAFSA mistake

 The FAFSA is new this year because Congress passed a law ordering the Education Department to make sweeping changes.
 The idea was to make it easier to fill out and to give more lower-income families access to federal aid.
 Families like Myrna Aguilar's.

 "I am a single parent.
-In addition to my son, my mom lives with us, so we're a multi-generational family, which is awesome," Myrna tells NPR.
+In addition to my son, my mom lives with us, so we're a multigenerational family, which is awesome," Myrna told NPR.

-David got lots of help paying for school, including a $1,500 dollar Pell Grant from the U.S. government.
+Thornton got lots of help paying for school, including a $1,500 Pell Grant from the U.S. government.
 Pell Grants are for lower-income students and don't need to be paid back.
-That's important because, after David filled out the new FAFSA a couple weeks ago, the Education Department sent him an email with a surprise:
+That's important because after Thornton filled out the new FAFSA a couple of weeks ago, the Education Department sent him an email with a surprise:

 Next year, it says, he's going to lose that $1,500 Pell Grant, though it's not clear why.